Bikes · Resale guide

 Advantages — Why Buyers Pick the Royal Enfield Interceptor 650 in 2026

-Extensive Service Network and Parts Availability.
-Royal Enfield boasts one of the most widespread service networks in India.
-This means finding an authorized service centre or genuine spare parts is rarely an issue, even in smaller towns.
-Maintenance is generally straightforward and affordable, contributing to lower ownership costs compared to many other premium bikes.
+Extensive Service Network.
+Royal Enfield boasts one of the widest service networks across India.
+Finding a service centre or genuine spare parts is rarely an issue, even in smaller towns.
+This accessibility keeps maintenance hassle-free and affordable.

 Disadvantages — Why You Might Skip the Royal Enfield Interceptor 650 in 2026